Should You Be Concerned About Heavy Metals in Your Protein?

 A bit of background on heavy metals

 ‘Heavy metals’ are technically metals with high densities, atomic weights, or atomic numbers, but what functionally considered heavy metals differs depending on various criteria and expert opinions.
 Essential nutrients like iron, cobalt, and zinc are heavy metals and yet are toxic in large doses.
-Typically, though, when people refer to heavy metals in the context of health, they are referring to metals such as lead, cadmium, arsenic, and mercury, which are toxic in even relatively small amounts.
-Interestingly though, while we do generally want to avoid exposure to these chemicals, they can be relatively ubiquitous in many foods, water, and in the environment in trace amounts.
+When people refer to heavy metals in the context of health, they are referring to metals such as lead, cadmium, arsenic, and mercury, which are toxic in even relatively small amounts.
+While we do generally want to avoid exposure to these chemicals, they can be relatively ubiquitous in many foods, water, and in the environment in trace amounts.
 In extremely small amounts they might act as essential or conditionally essential nutrients too.
 However, modern processing of goods and environmental pollution can accumulate these toxins into dangerous amounts.
-So, in the case of heavy metals, the adage, the poison is in the dose, is very appropriate!

 The common heavy metals